During the COVID-19 pandemic, Ikos continues to offer renters 3 options for viewing the homes listed through our

 It's also helpful prior to move-in, to walk through the property and double confirm that no additional repairs need to be made.
 Are all closet doors opening properly?
 Does the front yard need landscaping?
 Could the kitchen use another swiffering after the in-person tours have concluded?
 Simple touch-ups like this always help in establishing trust from your renters when they enter their new home after signing sight unseen.

-With this, our Field Support Team will always notify you if anything stands out to them while they're accessing your unit.
+With this, our Field Services Team will always notify you if anything stands out to them while they're accessing your unit.
 You can also always leverage the “Showings feedback” feature on the activity page of your listing in Homebase.
 This will help you keep a pulse on these opportunities if any in person tours have taken place prior to your lease signing.

 Make sure they love the neighborhood as much as they love your property.

 Your investment decisions to this point have led tenants to love your space.
 The amenities you’ve pursued and the condition of the home prompted renters to apply sight unseen.
 Your choice to invest in a particular area also carries with it additional selling points.
 However, making sure those benefits are aligned with renters’ needs will also be key for a smooth lease signing.

 Most renters research communities and neighborhoods before applying.
 Yet, it's always helpful to double confirm they’ve done so on the back end.
 Resources the Ikos Team recommends to our customers researching neighborhoods include Niche.com and Trulia Neighborhoods.
 Google Street View can also be a useful tool for renters to take a digital walk down the block and help them in getting a feel for their new community.

 Would you also know of any neighborhood associations that would benefit them?
 Are there local Facebook Groups that could also be a resource for your new tenants?
 The more info up front that can be provided when renting sight unseen, the better.